born-to-die/timerapp/README.md

 This can have an unpleasant effect, if the program closes unexpectedly (blackout, system errors), then all data will be lost.

-If this bothers you, then download the project from the old branch.
+If this bothers you,
+then download the project from the old branch.

 **SYSTEM REQUIREMENTS**

 1. Windows
+2. Python 3.x.x

+**TECHS, TOOLS**

+1. MinGW C++, Code::Blocks 20.03;
+2. Python 3.9, matplotlib (numpy, pillow), PyCharm Community 2021.1.1.

+**INSTALL**

+1. Download and unpack the archive from the releases section;
+2. Run install.bat to install the required python libraries;
+3. To start the program, run "Timerapp.exe";
+4. To terminate the program, press "Escape", the session data will be saved in / apps / and / stats /;
+5. To build graphs (10 popular time programs) run stats.py.

 ---